Teaching Elementary Math Conceptually:

 To write your summary, click on REQUIRED ESSAYS and choose the JAS that you would like to complete.
 A writing program will automatically launch where you can write your summary.
 When you are ready to stop, click SAVE.
 Prior to course submission you may go back at any point to edit your summaries but you must be certain to click SAVE once you are done with your edits.
 For more information on the features of this assignment, please consult the HELP menu.

 Teaching Elementary Math Conceptually: A New Paradigm was developed by Kim Chappell.
-Kim Chappell is an Assistant Professor of Education at Crown College in Minnesota.
-Currently, she teaches undergraduate courses in the Teacher Education Department.
-She supervises student teachers, mentors students, and writes curriculum.
-Professor Chappell has over 19 years of teaching experience, 14 of those years in grades 1 through 8.
-She spent 9 years teaching middle school mathematics.
-She holds two master’s degrees, a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
+Kim Chappell is an Assistant Professor of Education at Fort Hays State University in Kansas.
+Currently, she teaches graduate courses in the Advanced Education Programs Department.
+She supervises research projects, mentors students, and writes curriculum.
+Dr. Chappell has over 29 years of teaching experience and holds two master’s degrees, a Master of Education in Curriculum and Instruction, and a Master of Science in Mathematics Education.
 She also holds an Ed.D. degree in Instructional Leadership.

 You may contact the instructor by emailing Professor Chappell at firstname.lastname@example.org calling her at